madelinelimm/CookiecutR/README.md

 	- go to `bin/vEnv.R`, click on 'Source'at top right, to run all the suggested packages.
 You could also add in packages or use the command `renv::install('<package_name>')` to install other packages required in your project
 	- go back to `.Rprofile` and run the second line of command `source('src/theme_myRENV.R')` to set the ggplot theme within the environment.
 Thereafter, any ggplots made within the environment will follow the theme in `theme_myRENV.R`

-	*Note: Upon completing the above steps, when you leave and re-enter this R project, run the command `source('renv/activate.R')` in `.Rprofile` again to activate your session.
+	*Note: Upon completing the above steps, when you leave and re-enter this R project, run the command `source('renv/activate.R')` (found in `.Rprofile`)
+	to activate your session.
 Moreover, if you're using a new R project, which do not contain the `renv/library` folder, running the `.Rprofile` will prompt
 	`renv::restore()` to re-install the packages that are in your lockfile and store the packages into `renv/library` folder.